krkrsdl2/krkrsdl2/README.en_US.md

 Running unmodified commercial games using this project is not supported.
 Please use [Wine](https://www.winehq.org/) or [Kirikiroid2](https://play.google.com/store/apps/details?id=org.tvp.kirikiri2) instead.

+## IRC Channel

+Members of the Kirikiri SDL2 project can be found in the [#krkrsdl2 channel on libera.chat](https://web.libera.chat/#krkrsdl2).
+A Matrix bridged channel is also available at [#krkrsdl2:matrix.org](https://matrix.to/#/#krkrsdl2:matrix.org).

 ## Download

 The following builds are automatically built from the latest source code by Github Actions.